A Foreigner’s Guide To Slovakian Beer

 Not only did they not stop, but demand was constantly increasing.
 The regimen was forced to establish new breweries and increase the capacity of the existing ones.

-When the regimen fell in 1989, there plenty of industrial breweries and not a lot of investors (some of these breweries had huge debts).
-Eventually, things did get better for Slovakian beer.
-Today, there are 18 industrial breweries, as well as plenty of microbreweries.
+When the regimen fell in 1989, there were plenty of industrial breweries and not a lot of investors (some of these breweries had huge debts).

-The large breweries are internationally owned – either by Heineken or SABMiller.
-They maintain a very high standard but you’d be surprised to find how much better craft beer can be.
 Spoken like a true hipster, I know, but these smaller breweries can afford to focus on a specific type of beer and get it exactly right.
-Huge companies have to produce in massive quantities and their beer is inevitably more generic.

-Major Breweries
+Major Breweries in Slovakia

 There are four of these: